-(See Field Archery article 9.3; 11.3.3)
+(See Book 4, article 9.3 and article 11.10.3).

+11.4.6.1 Longbow.

-- 11.4.6.1 Longbow - The bow shall correspond to the traditional form of a longbow.
+- The bow shall correspond to the traditional form of a longbow.
 It can be made from any material or combination of materials.
 The shape of the grip and the limbs are not restricted.
-Center shot is allowed.
-For Juniors and for Women the bow shall be not less than 150cm in length; and for Men the bow shall be not less than 160cm in length, this being measured between the string nocks; - When strung the string may not touch any other part of the bow but the string notches; - Bowstrings may be of any material; - If the bow has an arrow shelf that shelf may be used as an arrow rest, it may be covered with any type of soft material.
+Centre shot is allowed.
+For Juniors and for Women the bow shall be not less than 150cm in length; and for Men the bow shall be not less than 160cm in length, this being measured between the string nocks; - When strung the string may not touch any other part of the bow but the string notches; - Bowstrings may be of any material;

+- If the bow has an arrow shelf that shelf may be used as an arrow rest, it may be covered with any type of soft material.
 No other types of arrow rests are allowed; - Only wooden shafts are allowed.
-The point weight for Juniors and Women shall be 100 grains, for Men 125 grains.
-Any type of nocks suitable for wooden arrows may be used; - Fletching shall consist of natural feathers only; - In addition to the above Barebow rules apply.
+The points will be the field type or bullet, conical or cone shaped meant for wooden arrows.
+Any type of nocks suitable for wooden arrows may be used; - Fletching shall consist of natural feathers only; - In addition to the above Bare Bow rules apply.